I am frequently asked, “How can I stay motivated through different career stages”?

 When we feel personally connected to our work, when we can identify the value and purpose of what we are doing day to day – this felt connection feeds our motivation.

 The meaning work holds for us also changes at different life stages.
-Once again, being more mindful, reflective, and present in our lives creates space to feel and observe these changes and any impact they have on our motivation.
+Once again, being more aware, reflective, and present in our daily lives creates space to feel and observe these changes to “meaning” and any impact they have on our motivation.

 Being attentive to our health and well-being